riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 If you need to validate properties in child objects, **we recommend to implement `IValidatableObject` in the child objects**.
 DotVVM calls the `Validate` method recursively on the entire viewmodel.

-If this is not possible and you need to return validation errors for properties in child objects, you need to return the property path in a DotVVM property path format, e. g. `/ChildObject/InvalidProperty` or `/SomeArray/2/InvalidProperty`.
-The paths must be absolute, starting from the root viewmodel of the page.
+If this is not possible and you need to return validation errors for properties in child objects, you need to return the property path in a DotVVM property path format, e. g. `ChildObject/InvalidProperty` or `SomeArray/2/InvalidProperty`.
+The paths here are relative to currently validated object (`this`).

 There is an extension method called `CreateValidationResult<T>` which can produce these expressions from a lambda expression:

 ```CSHARP